nidhidew/crud/README.md

 # crud_table

+## What is CRUD and build a simple CRUD APP using Javascript
 * CRUD stands for Create, Read, Update and Delete.
 * To build CRUD app using javascript, 1st create a html page to create data and manage that data.
 * in the html page we will create input fields to create data.